Leung-Kam-Ho/CLP_Inspection_Robot_Panel/README.md

 # CLP Inspection Robot Panel

+The CLP Inspection Robot Panel is a software application designed to control and monitor inspection robots used in the CLP (Centralized Logistics Platform) system.
+This repository contains all the necessary code and documentation to set up and use the panel.
 ![CLP Inspection Robot Panel](Overview_1.png)
 ![CLP Inspection Robot Panel](Overview_2.png)
 ![CLP Inspection Robot Panel](Overview_3.png)
 ![CLP Inspection Robot Panel](Overview_4.png)

-Welcome to the CLP Inspection Robot Panel repository!

-## Overview

-The CLP Inspection Robot Panel is a software application designed to control and monitor inspection robots used in the CLP (Centralized Logistics Platform) system.
-This repository contains all the necessary code and documentation to set up and use the panel.

 ## Features